Mount St. Helens Visitor Center

 - Senior limited-income: Half price

 There is no admission charge for educational groups kindergarten through university, if pre-registered, and if completing an assignment during their visit related to the science and history of the area.

 To register a school group for a visit, teachers need to complete the group registration form (PDF) and return it via email to the park staff.
 Upon approval, a confirmation email will be sent.
 Teachers may schedule park ranger guided programs and talks at the Mount St. Helens Visitor Center or in the classroom.
 For more information, call 360-274-0962.

 For sample curriculum, ideas and activities in preparation for your visit refer to the links below:

 - Pre-visit Lesson: Middle and High School (PDF)

 - Activity Sheet: Grades 3-5 (PDF)

 - Activity Sheet: Middle School (PDF)

 - USGS Mount St. Helens Publications

 All tour groups that are not a K-12 or university, must have a valid Commercial Use Permit to visit the Mount St. Helens Visitor Center.
-The cost is $100 per bus while the visitor center is closed for renovations.
 The per person fee for the permit is waived at this location.
 The Discover Pass is also not required at this location.
 Interpretive Center Staff strongly suggest tour groups contact them early in the season with their proposed tour dates for the year.
 Please allow up to 30 days to receive your permit.
 To apply, click here.